Toward Cosmological Standard Timers in Primordial Black Hole Binaries: Introduction

-In this paper, we note that PBH binary systems can be used as standard timers.
-Under the assumption of random distribution of PBHs in space \cite{Ballesteros:2018swv, MoradinezhadDizgah:2019wjf, Inman:2019wvr}, the PBH binaries could decouple from the Hubble flow and form an identical initial probability distribution on the major axis $a$ and the eccentricity $e$ \cite{Sasaki:2016jop, Ali-Haimoud:2017rtz}.
-With the evolution of PBH binaries, the later probability distribution in PBH binary systems evolves accordingly.
-Through gravitational waves (GWs) emitted from PBH binaries, the probability distribution on major axis and eccentricity from the same redshift is obtained.
+In this paper, we note that PBH binary systems can lead us to standard timers.
+Under the assumption of random distribution of PBHs in space \cite{Ballesteros:2018swv, MoradinezhadDizgah:2019wjf, Inman:2019wvr}, the PBH binaries could decouple from the Hubble flow and form an identical initial probability distribution on the major axis $a$ and the eccentricity $e$ \cite{Sasaki:2016jop, Ali-Haimoud:2017rtz} (see Eq.~\eqref{eq:PBH_initial_dist} for example).
+With the emission of GWs, the major axis and eccentricity shrink, which changes the later probability distribution in PBH binary systems accordingly.
+Through the waveform of GWs from the same redshift PBH binaries, the probability distribution on major axis and eccentricity from the same redshift is obtained.
 By studying the evolution of PBH binaries from the initial probability distribution to later ones, cosmological redshift and physical evolution time in PBH binary systems are connected, which can constrain cosmological models.

-Considering the next generation of GW detectors, such as the Einstein Telescope \cite{Punturo:2010zz}, Laser Interferometer Space Antenna \cite{bender1998lisa}, can detect GWs from high redshift ($z > 20$), where PBH binaries may dominate the binary systems \cite{Ding:2020ykt}.
-Detecting GWs from PBH binary systems at high redshift would own a pure GW background, which can construct the high-precision standard timer.
+Although PBHs are hypothetical objects, there still exist some GW events which may indicate the existence of PBHs.
+For instance, GW190521 shows the mass of binary components lies in the astrophysical BH mass gap \cite{LIGOScientific:2020iuh} and such a event could be explained in PBHs scenario \cite{DeLuca:2020sae}, GW190425 and GW190814 show a companion of BH binary has a mass smaller than $3 M_\odot$ \cite{LIGOScientific:2020aai, LIGOScientific:2020zkf} and such events could origin from PBHs scenario \cite{Clesse:2020ghq}.
+Considering the next generation of GW detectors, such as the Einstein Telescope \cite{Punturo:2010zz}, Laser Interferometer Space Antenna \cite{bender1998lisa}, can detect GWs from high redshift ($z > 20$), such a high redshift binary BHs event could be a smoking gun for the existence of PBHs \cite{Nakamura:2016hna, Ding:2020ykt, Ng:2022agi}.
+Also, PBH binaries may dominate the high redshift binary systems, detecting GWs from PBH binary systems at high redshift would own a pure GW background, which can help construct the high-precision standard timer.